lakshmidurga23/231FA04435-MLOps-student-performance-feast/README.md

 4. What is the difference between your original dataset and the feature dataset?

-The original dataset contains 1,000 records and 12 columns, including student information and the target variables.
+The original dataset contains 1,000 records and 12 columns, including student information and target variables.

-The feature dataset contains the features required by Feast and Machine Learning.
+The feature dataset contains the features required by Feast and the Machine Learning model.

 The feature dataset: